g-Poulami/g-Poulami/README.md

 # Hi, I'm Poulami Ghosh 👋

-🎓 MSc Bioinformatics Student | University of Birmingham
+🎓 Bioinformatics Student | University of Birmingham
 🔬 Researcher in Medical Imaging, AI, and Cancer Genomics
 💡 Passionate about using Machine Learning, Deep Learning & Generative AI for Healthcare